zaanposni/discord-masz/backend/MASZ/Plugins/readme.md

 ## Errors

-Be cautious, your plugin can crash MASZ.
-It is recommended to dispense the use of error-prone operations.
+Errors in your plugins will not crash masz but it is recommended to dispense the use of error-prone operations.

 ## Execution time

 Your plugin can take as long as you want to handle an incoming event.\
-However, be aware that you will block the currently executed web API request or slash command or similiar.\
-It is recommded for plugins to only execute small task like logging or creating statistics.\
-If you need to do longer lasting tasks, please refer to the `ExampleBackgroundPlugin.cs`.
+As your plugin/the event subscriptions are invoked in a different thread, MASZ wont be blocked.

 ## Custom service